 If you can’t pay your credit card bills, the worst thing you can do is to stop making payments completely.
-Why?
-Because if you ignore your debt obligations, your credit card issuer is likely to send your account to a collections department — and if you don’t respond to your debt collectors, you could get sued and your wages could be garnished to pay off your debt.
+If you ignore your debt obligations, your credit card issuer is likely to send your account to a collections department—and if you don’t respond to your debt collectors, you could get sued and your wages could be garnished to pay off your debt.
+That means a portion of each paycheck would be automatically taken from you.

 There are many ways to avoid wage garnishment.
 If you can make the minimum payments on your credit cards every month, for example, you might not make much progress on your debt but your account will remain in good standing.
 If you are unable to make those minimum payments, you can contact your credit card issuer and request to be considered for a hardship program.